-Regardless about who you ask, one of people’s top recommendations for Fisherman’s Wharf is at Pier 39 – the sea lions.
-Watching sea lions lounge on floating wooden barges is mesmerizing.
+Regardless about who you ask, one of people’s top things to do at Fisherman’s Wharf is seeing the sea lions at Pier 39.
+Watching sea lions lounge on floating wooden barges is somehow totally and completely mesmerizing.
 They flop around, fight and yell with hordes of visitors watching on.
 I have been there countless times and still get sucked in, every single time!
 For people who don’t live in California, it’s a definite treat to be so close to sea lions in the wild.
 If you want to know more about the sea lions, head up to level 2 to the Sea Lion Center where you can read more about the sea lions and touch their pelts.

-Once you have arrived, make sure to grab your Junior Ranger booklet for the kiddos and enjoy wondering around the old jail, taking in the sights and if you choose listening to the (very informative!) audio tour.
+Once you have arrived on the island, make sure to grab your Junior Ranger booklet (yes this is one of 10 San Francisco National Park sites!) for the kiddos and enjoy wandering around the old jail, taking in the sights and if you choose listening to the (very informative!) audio tour.
 Dress in layers (with warm socks/shoes), regardless of the time of year as it’s always super chilly on the island.

 Worried your kids are too young to enjoy Alcatraz?
 Opt for a 1 hour cruise that take visitors around the bay, by Alcatraz and the Golden Gate Bridge.